cheatprovide/Gifty/README.md

 - this method works for gifts that are no longer available in telegram
 - keep ur api credentials safe
-- actual for April 2026
+- actual for May 2026

 feedback: t.me/cheatprovider